Cambyses II: Death and succession

 In the spring of 522 BC, Cambyses hurriedly left Egypt to deal with a rebellion in Persia.
 Before he left the country, he made Egypt into a satrapy under the governorship of the Persian Aryandes.

-According to Herodotus, Baridya, or Smerdis as the historian calls him, had accompanied Cambyses in Egypt, only for the brother to pettily order him to return home.
-Soon after, Cambyses dreamed that his brother was sitting on the Persian throne and ordered a Persian, Prexaspes, to kill him, only to realize that his brother hadn’t claimed the throne but someone who shared his name and was falsely claiming to be the real brother.
+According to Herodotus, Bardiya, or Smerdis as the historian calls him, had accompanied Cambyses in Egypt, only for the brother to pettily order him to return home.
+Soon after, Cambyses dreamed that his brother was sitting on the Persian throne and ordered a Persian, Prexaspes, to kill him, only to realize that his brother hadn't claimed the throne but someone who shared his name and was falsely claiming to be the real brother.
 Initially, Cambyses accused Prexaspes of ignoring the order, but when he learned that his brother had died, Cambyses set out to deal with the rebellion.
-However, like many of Herodotus’ stories, this one contains issues and conveniently mirrors the account of Astyages and Harpagus in the story of the birth of Cyrus.
+However, like many of Herodotus's stories, this one contains issues and conveniently mirrors the account of Astyages and Harpagus in the story of the birth of Cyrus.

-However Cambyses died shortly after under disputed circumstances.
+However, Cambyses died shortly after under disputed circumstances.
 By most accounts, while Cambyses was on his way through Syria (Eber-Nari), he received a wound to the thigh, which soon became gangrenous.
 Cambyses died three weeks later (in July) at a location called Agbatana, which is most likely the modern city of Hama.
 He died childless, and was succeeded by his younger brother Bardiya.

-According to Darius, who was Cambyses' lance-bearer at the time, Bardiya decided that he could not succeed as King of Kings and died by his own hand in 522 BC.
+According to Darius, who was Cambyses's lance-bearer at the time, Bardiya decided that he could not succeed as King of Kings and died by his own hand in 522 BC.
 Herodotus and Ctesias ascribe his death to an accident.
 Ctesias writes that Cambyses, despondent from the loss of family members, stabbed himself in the thigh while working with a piece of wood, and died eleven days later from the wound.
-Herodotus' story is that while Cambyses was mounting his horse, the tip of his scabbard broke, and his sword pierced his thigh, incidentally in the very spot he had stabbed the Apis Bull.
+Herodotus's story is that while Cambyses was mounting his horse, the tip of his scabbard broke, and his sword pierced his thigh, incidentally in the very spot he had stabbed the Apis Bull.
 Some modern historians suspect that Cambyses was assassinated, either by Darius as the first step to usurping the empire for himself, or by supporters of Bardiya.

 Cambyses was buried in Neyriz in southeastern Persis.
 As reported in the Persepolis Administrative Archives, sacrifices were offered in his name.
-At the time of Cambyses' death, the Achaemenid Empire was stronger than ever, reaching from Cyrenaica to the Hindu Kush, and from the Syr Darya to the Persian Gulf.
+At the time of Cambyses's death, the Achaemenid Empire was stronger than ever, reaching from Cyrenaica to the Hindu Kush, and from the Syr Darya to the Persian Gulf.